chromium/chromium/tools/perf/recording_benchmarks.md

 ```
 # Desktop:
-vpython3 tools/perf/update_wpr -s "$NAME"  -bss "$BSS" record
+tools/perf/update_wpr --story="$NAME" --benchmark-or-story-set="$BSS" record
 # Mobile:
-vpython3 tools/perf/update_wpr -s "$NAME" -d=$ID  -bss "$BSS" record
+tools/perf/update_wpr --story="$NAME" --device-dd=$ID --benchmark-or-story-set="$BSS" record
 ```

-If the story requires login, then you need to add SKIP_LOGIN = False to the story class definition while recording and remove it after recording (crbug.com/882479).
-In order to make the WPR archive more robust, temporarily add pauses using action_runner.Wait(10) between the user interactions like page navigation and at the end of the story.
+If the story requires login, then you need to add `SKIP_LOGIN = False` to the story class definition while recording and remove it after recording (crbug.com/882479).
+In order to make the WPR archive more robust, temporarily add pauses using `action_runner.Wait(10)` between the user interactions like page navigation and at the end of the story.

 ### Replay using the recorded WPR

 ```
 # Desktop:
-vpython3 tools/perf/update_wpr -s "$NAME"  -bss "$BSS" replay
+tools/perf/update_wpr --story="$NAME" --benchmark-or-story-set="$BSS" replay
 # Mobile:
-vpython3 tools/perf/update_wpr -s "$NAME" -d=$ID  -bss "$BSS" replay
+tools/perf/update_wpr --story="$NAME" --device-dd=$ID --benchmark-or-story-set="$BSS" replay
 ```

 Check that the console:error:all metrics have low values and are similar to the live run.